textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 In this case you might like keeping the same general structure of your website but want to have a different layout and presentation for each section.
 The blue ‘Activate’ links described previously will not work in this case because that only switches one theme to the whole website — an easy theme switcher.

 If you want a 1:1 assignment of a different theme to every website section, you will have to assign each theme and its associated page and style assets to the section individually.
-There are two approaches to this process, which is a one-section-at-a-time process no matter what since you want all sections looking different, but one approach is a little more direct than the other.
+There are two approaches to this process — a one-section-at-a-time process if you want all sections looking different — but one approach is a little more direct than the other, thus the one presented here.

-Use the **With selected** controls introduced earlier in the duplicating themes sections, but this time from the context of the [Sections](https://docs.textpattern.com/administration/sections-panel) panel, where assigning assets to templates is done, and where the select options are different.

-So, hop into the Sections panel, check the box by the name of a section to assign a theme too, and select ‘Change theme/page/style’ from the **With 1 selected…** menu.
+Use the **With selected** controls again, but this time in the [Sections](https://docs.textpattern.com/administration/sections-panel) panel, where assigning assets to templates is done, and where the select options are different.
+So, hop into the Sections panel, check the box by the name of a section to assign a theme to, and select ‘Change theme/page/style’ from the menu underneath.

 ![Select ‘Change theme…’](https://docs.textpattern.com/img/select-change-theme.png)

 Yes, you can select more than one section at a time and thereby assign a given theme to multiple sections at once.
-This would be the ideal middle road to take when the ‘Activate’ theme switcher was too much (all or nothing) and a 1:1 pairing is too tedious.
+This would be the ideal middle road when the ‘Activate’ theme switcher was too much (all or nothing) and a 1:1 pairing is too tedious.
 Alas, you’re on a tedious mission here because each website section must look like an Alphonse Mucha season, so push forth with one section assignment at a time.

 The selection will reveal an associated and uncharacteristically rich set of controls for completely defining the assignment action.

 ![Select ‘Change theme…’ option](https://docs.textpattern.com/img/select-change-theme-option.png)

-First is not one but _two_ checkboxes: ‘Development’ and ‘Live’.
+Notice there is not one, but *two* checkboxes: ‘Development’ and ‘Live’.
 The labels are clear, undoubtedly.
-‘Development will keep the theme assignment offline until you say different another day.[^sect] ‘Live’ will make it public immediately.
+But here it is: ‘Development will keep the theme assignment offline until you say different another day.[^sect] ‘Live’ will make it public immediately.
 The former and safer option is checked by default, or you might be brave and switch to ‘Live’.
 Still, you could check both at once and see what happens.
-You won’t know until you try!
+You only *live* once!

 The check boxes are accompanied by three select menus for Theme, Page, and Style.
 The current theme assignment will show by default.
 When you change that menu first, the Page and Style menu options adjust in relation.
 This ensures you only choose from page and style assets in the theme package; no mistaking it.